-The organisation also has the DIAL UK Quality Mark and Positive about Disabled People Award.
+The organisation also has the CHAS Quality Mark and Positive about Disabled People Award.

-Targets for April 2010 - March 2011
+Targets for April 2011 - March 2012

-- To attain a Standard that improved the quality of volunteering and acknowledged the enormous contribution made by volunteers. - To support disabled people through the complex application process of personal budgets for social - To obtain funding for a Helpline Adviser, a Financial Inclusion Officer and to continue to organise health related workshops and exercise classes primarily for BME communities. - To continue to represent at Appeal Tribunals for people who have been refused eligible benefits. - 5.
+- 1. To obtain further funding for a Helpline Adviser, and a Financial Inclusion Officer. - 2.
+To extend our services through the Aiming High Project who may gift DIAL with a caravan and a people carrier. - 3.
+To retain the standard that improved the quality of volunteering and acknowledged the enormous contribution made by volunteers. - 4.
+To continue supporting disabled people through the complex application process of personal budgets for social care.

+- To continue to represent at Appeal Tribunals for people who have been refused eligible benefits.
 To update and reprint DIAL's popular Disability Information Directory.
+To continue to arrange physical activities and health related workshops for people from the BME communities. - To review and update the business plan.